STB3/vitotronic_interface/README.md

 3. Get the IP address of the *Optolink* Adapter, type in IP address and path to new firmware, port remains 8266
 4. Press Flash
    ![picture](pic/vitotronic-interface_OTA-pic01.jpg)

-5. In case the flashing procedure does not work, disconnect the *Optolink" adapter from power supply, reconnect and try agaiin
+5. In case the flashing procedure does not work, disconnect the *Optolink" adapter from power supply, reconnect and try again **Remark**: If you are flashing a firmware, which has a different layout of the configuration, configuration should be deleted during the first start (see below).

 ## Setting up the *Optolink* hardware
 * Wire up the ESP8266 and power supply.